Carlosrincong/GCP-Cloud-Engineer/CE/README.md

     3. Set up flexible scheduling, when to run patch updates
     4. Apply advanced patch configuration settings, pre and post patching scripts.
 - Pricing and usage discounts: Committed use and sustained use discounts.
+    1. Per-second billing, with  minimum of 1 minute for vCPUs, GPUs and GB of memmory usage.
+    2. Resource-based princing: vCPUS and GB of memmory ara charged separetly.
+    3. Discounts (can´t be combine):
+        *   Sustained use, automatic discounts wich increase with the use
+        *   Commited use
+        *   Preemptible VM instances.

 # Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread